vacp2p/rfc/content/docs/rfcs/38/README.md

 of a shared, trusted state machine evolution.
 Such a state machine may perform an arbitrary computation from the class of "smart contract" artifacts by implementing a suitable model of transaction.

 # Glacier

-The Glacier consensus algorithm computes a yes/no decision via a set of distributed computational nodes.
+The Glacier consensus algorithm computes a yes/no decision on a proposition via a set of distributed computational nodes.
 Glacier is a leaderless probabilistic binary consensus algorithm with fast finality that provides good reliability for network and Byzantine fault tolerance.

 ## Algorithm

+The algorithm begins with considering the truth status of a given proposition.

+A proposal is formulated to which consensus of truth or falsity is desired.
+Each node that participates starts the protocol with an opinion on the proposal, represented in the sequel as **YES**, **NO**, and **UNDECIDED**.

+A new proposition is discovered either by local creation or in response to a query, a node checks its local opinion.
+If the node can compute a justification of the proposal, it sets its opinion to one of `yes` or `no`.
+If it cannot form an opinion, it leaves its opinion as `undecided`.`

-Given a set of $n$ distributed computational nodes, a gossip-based protocol is presumed to exist which which allows members to discover, join, and leave a possibly maximally connected graph.
+The node then participates in a number of query rounds in which it solicits other node's opinion in query rounds.
+Given a set of $n$ leaderless computational nodes, a gossip-based protocol is presumed to exist which which allows members to discover, join, and leave a weakly transitory maximally connected graph.
 Joining this graph allows each node to view a possibly incomplete node membership list of all other nodes.
 This view may change as the protocol advances, as nodes join and leave.

-### Pre-requisites
+### Proposal

-A proposal is formulated to which consensus of truth or falsity is desired.
-Each node that participates starts the protocol with an opinion on the proposal, represented in the sequel as **YES**, **NO**, and **UNDECIDED**.

-     opinon
+The node has a semantics and serialization of the proposal, of which it has an initial opinion:

+     opinion
-        <-- choose local truth computation of  { YES, NO, UNDECIDED}
+        <-- choose local truth computation of {YES, NO, UNDECIDED}

 The algorithm proceeds in rounds for each node.
 The liveness of the algorithm is severely constrained in the absence of timeouts for a round to proceed.

-### Setup
+### Setup Parameters

-The node initializes the following constants variables
+The node initializes the following parameters consisting of floats and integers.

+First the constants:

     ;;; The following values are constants chosen with justification from experiments ;;; performed with the adversarial models

-    ;; FIXME: give an empiral confidence threshold confidence_threshold
+    ;; FIXME: find and justify an empirical confidence threshold confidence_threshold
      <-- T  ;; BOGUS:  this should be a function of the network size
             ;; and the current confidence in the observer majority

-    ;; constant look ahead parameter,
+    ;; constant look ahead parameter
     look_ahead
       <-- 20

-    ;; first order confidence smoothing parameter
+    ;; first order confidence smoothing parameter (aka $alpha_1$) certainty
-    $alpha_1$
-      <-- 0.8  ;; empirically derived from consensus simulation
+      <-- 0.8  ;; empirically justified from consensus simulation

-    ;; second order confidence smoothing parameter
+    ;; second order confidence smoothing parameter (aka $alpha_2$) doubt
-    $alpha_2$
-      <-- 0.4  ;; empirically derived from consensus simulation
+      <-- 0.4  ;; empirically justified from consensus simulation

-    ;;; The following variables are initialized

-    ;; number of nodes to uniformly randomly query
-    k
-      <-- 7

     ;; neighbor threshold multiplier
     k_multiplier
       <-- 2
     ;; maximal threshold multiplier, i.e. we will never exceed ;; questioning k_multiplier * max_k_multiplier peers
     max_k_multiplier
       <-- 4

+The following variables will keep the state of Glacier:

-    ;; total number of votes
+    ;; total number of votes examined over all rounds total_votes
-    total_votes
       <-- 0
-    ;; total number of positive nodes
+    ;; total number of YES (i.e. positive) votes for the truth of the proposal total_positive
-    total_positive
       <-- 0
+    ;; current number of nodes to attempt to query in a round k
+      <-- 7

 ###  Query

-A node selects $k$ nodes randomly from the locally known complete set of peers in the network.
+A node selects $k$ nodes randomly from the current locally known complete set of peers in the network.

+A query is sent to each neighbor with the node's current `opinion` of the proposal.

 Each node replies with their current opinion on the proposal.

 When the query finishes, the node now initializes the following two
 values:

     new_votes
-      <-- |vote replies received in this round|
+      <-- |total vote replies received in this round to the current query|
     positive_votes
-      <-- |YES votes received|
+      <-- |YES votes received from the query|

 ### Computation